-(5) A person exercising the right to seize and detain conferred by subsection (1) may enter premises to which members of the public have access.
+(6) A person exercising the right to seize and detain conferred by subsection (1) may not seize anything in the possession, custody or control of a person at devices, etc.

-(6) A person exercising the right to seize and detain conferred by subsection (1) may not seize anything in the possession, custody or control of a person at his or her permanent or regular place of business, trade or profession, and may not use any force.
+recordings, articles or his or her permanent or regular place of business, trade or profession, and may not use any force.

-(7) Without prejudice to the generality of subsection (6) a person exercising the right to seize and detain conferred by subsection (1) may make an inventory or prepare other evidence of infringement of any of the rights conferred by this Part or potential infringement of such rights.

-(8) At the time when any illicit recordings, articles or devices are seized under this section there shall be given to the owner, occupier or person in charge of the place where the recordings, articles or devices are seized a notice, in the prescribed form, informing the person of the right of the owner of the recordings, articles or devices being seized to apply to the District Court for the return of the recordings, articles or devices on the grounds that they are not-

-(a) illicit recordings of a performance,

-(b) articles that have been or are to be used to make illicit recordings, or

-(c) protection-defeating devices.

-(9) Without prejudice to the generality of subsection (8), the Minister shall prescribe the form of the notice to be given under that subsection and the form shall specify-

-- (a) the name and the address of the person claiming to be the owner of the rights in the recording concerned, - (b) the statutory authority for the seizure, - (c) the grounds that the person seizing the recordings, articles or devices has for such seizure, and - (d) a list of that which is seized.

-(10) The owner of any recordings, articles or devices seized under this section may apply to the District Court for the return of those recordings, articles or devices.

-(11) Rules of court shall be made under this section and the rules shall provide for procedures to enable applications to be made and dealt with in an expeditious manner.

-(12) Where there has been an exercise of the right to seize and detain, conferred by subsection (1), the court may, on the application of a person aggrieved by it, award damages against a person who exercises that right as it considers just, on being satisfied that-

-- (a) no infringement of a right conferred by this Part has been established, and - (b) the person had no reasonable grounds for such seizure.
+- (7) Without prejudice to the generality of subsection (6) a person exercising the right to seize and detain conferred by subsection (1) may make an inventory or prepare other evidence of infringement of any of the rights conferred by this Part or potential infringement of such rights. - (8) At the time when any illicit recordings, articles or devices are seized under this section there shall be given to the owner, occupier or person in charge of the place where the recordings, articles or devices are seized a notice, in the prescribed form, informing the person of the right of the owner of the recordings, articles or devices being seized to apply to the District Court for the return of the recordings, articles or devices on the grounds that they are not- - (a) illicit recordings of a performance, - (b) articles that have been or are to be used to make illicit recordings, or - (c) protection-defeating devices. - (9) Without prejudice to the generality of subsection (8), the Minister shall prescribe the form of the notice to be given under that subsection and the form shall specify- - (a) the name and the address of the person claiming to be the owner of the rights in the recording concerned, - (b) the statutory authority for the seizure, - (c) the grounds that the person seizing the recordings, articles or devices has for such seizure, and - (d) a list of that which is seized. - (10) The owner of any recordings, articles or devices seized under this section may apply to the District Court for the return of those recordings, articles or devices. - (11) Rules of court shall be made under this section and the rules shall provide for procedures to enable applications to be made and dealt with in an expeditious manner. - (12) Where there has been an exercise of the right to seize and detain, conferred by subsection (1), the court may, on the application of a person aggrieved by it, award damages against a person who exercises that right as it considers just, on being satisfied that- - (a) no infringement of a right conferred by this Part has been established, and - (b) the person had no reasonable grounds for such seizure.